Wings Over Solano open house and air show

-Various aircraft perform aerial maneuvers May 13, 2022, prior to Travis Air Force Base hosting the Wings Over Solano open house and air show in California, May 14-15, 2022.
+Various aircraft perform aerial maneuvers May 14, 2022, during Travis Air Force Base's Wings Over Solano open house and air show in California.
 The event provided an opportunity for the local community to interact directly with the base and its Airmen, including spectating military and civilian aviation performances.
-(U.S. Air Force video by Lan Kim)
+(Air Force video by Lan Kim)

 |Date Taken: